Churchdown Surgery24 St John’s AvenueChurchdownGloucester, GL3 2DBTel: 01452 899762

 All doctors are approved for minor surgical procedures.
 Any patients referred for minor surgery are to be booked via the reception team at the request of a doctor.

-On Wednesday afternoon’s from 3.30 – 4pm Lorraine undertakes a sexual health drop in clinic at the surgery for young people aged 15 – 25 years of age.
-These appointments are either drop-in without an appointment or pre-book in advance, giving greater flexibility in gaining access to sexual health services.
+Our advanced practice nurses Marie or Julie undertake a sexual health clinic at the surgery for young people aged 15 – 25 years of age.
+These appointments are pre-booked in advance however Gloucester City Health Centre The Park Gloucester GL1 1XR are now offering a free drop in clinic Wednesday's 3-5pm, giving greater flexibility in gaining access to sexual health services.
 This clinic is to encourage young people to attend and to work proactively to reduce the stigma around asking for help, advice, diagnosis and treatment in relation to sexual health.

 This very successful service is available for patients wishing to give up smoking and appointments are to be booked with Janet, our smoking cessation advisor.